deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 ## Manually Running The PowerShell Script

 Detailed help documentation for manually running the script in PowerShell can be obtained by running the Get-Help cmdlet against the script in a PowerShell window.
-This can be useful when you want the script to run as part of your CI/CD pipeline.

 For example, open up a Windows PowerShell command prompt, navigate to the folder containing the AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 script, and enter: